Conservative stochastic 2-dimensional Cahn-Hilliard equation: Preliminaries

 Here we choose Besov spaces as completions of smooth functions, which ensures that the Besov spaces are separable which has a lot of advantages for our analysis below. .10in

 \textbf{Wavelet analysis}

 We will also use wavelet analysis to determine the regularity of a distribution in a Besov space.
-In the following we briefly summarize wavelet analysis below and we refer to work of Meyer \cite{Meyer:1995vf}, Daubechies \cite{Daubechies:1992ff} and \cite{Triebel:2006vl} for more details on wavelet analysis.
+Below we briefly summarize wavelet analysis and refer to work of Meyer \cite{Meyer:1995vf}, Daubechies \cite{Daubechies:1992ff} and \cite{Triebel:2006vl} for more details.
 For every $r > 0$, there exists a compactly supported function $\varphi\in C^r(\mathbb{R})$ such that: